 Known as the «Barclay Twins», these brothers from London have amassed tremendous wealth in media and hotel properties.
 Their net worth is $5.6 billion, placing them at #305 on Forbes Billionaire List.
 In the 1950’s, the pair started flipping houses and turning old boarding houses into hotels.
 In 1995, they bought the Ritz Hotel in London.
 Today they hold stakes in shipping, retail, property, and media outlets.
 In 2000, the brothers were knighted for their support of medical research, which estimates they donated about £45 million to research since 1985.
 While their permanent home is on small Channel Islands in Britain, the Barclay brothers have kept a flat in Fontvieille for several years.

-Interesting factoid: Before making their vast wealth, the pair ran a confectioner in Kensington in the 1940’s.
+Interesting fact: Before making their vast wealth, the pair ran a confectioner in Kensington in the 1940’s.
 Candy Corner was bankrupted by the High Court after their business failed and the landlord seized the property.

 3. Christina Green